 - Consider the source: If possible, find out where the crab comes from.
 Different regions produce crab with distinct flavors.
 For example, Chesapeake Bay blue crabs are known for their sweetness, while Dungeness crab from the West Coast has a rich and slightly nutty taste.
 Choose a variety that suits your preference.

-Now grab your apron and prepare to create a seafood masterpiece!
+Now grab your apron and let's create this masterpiece!

 Full ingredients and measurements included in the printable recipe card below.

-Next, add the crushed saltines onto the bowl of crab, then pour the seasoned binder over the cracker crumbs and crab.
-Stir very gently to combine.
-Refrigerate the crab cake mixture for 30 mins.
+Pick through crab meat to remove any shells or cartilage.
+Add crushed saltines onto the bowl of crab, then pour the seasoned binder over the cracker crumbs and crab.
+Fold gently to combine.
+Refrigerate crab cake mixture for 30 minutes.

 While the crab cake mixture is chilling, make the remoulade.
-Combine all ingredients in a small bowl.
+Combine mayo, cocktail sauce, lemon juice, garlic salt and pepper in a small bowl.
 Cover and refrigerate.
 Taste and adjust seasoning right before serving.

 Once the crab cake mixture has chilled, preheat broiler and position an oven rack about 6 inches below the coils.
-Use a 1/2 cup measuring cup or a large ice cream scoop to scoop the chilled crab mixture into 6 equal mounds and place on a foil-lined and lightly greased baking sheet.
+Use a ½ cup measuring cup or a large ice cream scoop to portion the chilled crab mixture into 6 equal mounds.
+Place them each on a foil-lined and lightly greased baking sheet.

 Remove from oven and serve warm with remoulade and lemon wedges.